gbuesing/rack-host-redirect/README.md

 This is useful for environments where it's difficult or impossible to implement this via Nginx/Apache configuration (e.g. Heroku.)

-I'm using this to redirect traffic from a *.herokuapp.com subdomain to a custom domain.
+I'm using this to redirect traffic from a *.herokuapp.com subdomain to a custom domain, and to redirect the www subdomain to the bare domain.

+Configuration below is for Rails, but this middleware should also work just fine with Sinatra and bare Rack apps.

 Rails configuration